-In multiagent environments, it may be the case that different agents have diverse preferences, and it is therefore important to find a way to aggregate agent preferences.
-A general scheme for preference aggregation is voting: the agents reveal their preferences by ranking a set of candidates, and a winner is determined according to a voting protocol.
+In multiagent environments, it may be the case that different agents have diverse preferences.
+Therefore, it is important to find a way to aggregate the agents' preferences.
+A general scheme for preference aggregation is voting: the agents reveal their preferences by ranking a set of candidates; a winner is determined according to a voting protocol.
 The candidates can be various entities such as beliefs or plans, and indeed may be potential real-life parliament members.